 Change the Display between Hours and Story Points to show those hours or story points on each of cases.
 A summary of the total story points or remaining hours will show at the top of each sprint.

 Finally, you’ll want to add a filter column.
 A filter column is a way to sort for new cases that should be placed in the backlog or directly in a milestone.
 At Fog Creek, the support team has a “Triage” filter.
 We take a look at this filter in the Iteration Planner during our standup meetings and pull urgent fixes straight into a sprint.
 For less pressing issues, we discuss their priority relative to other items on our backlog and place them in the appropriate place there.

 Once you’ve completed this, you should have a road map for the direction of your project with upcoming cases placed in Milestones, and an ordered backlog of cases that are yet to come.

 Accessing the Kanban Board

-While the Iteration Planner is meant to give you a broad overview of priorities and direction for your project, the Kanban Board lets you get into the nitty-gritty of planning a sprint.
-By clicking on the Kanban icon for any milestone, which can be found in the top-right corner of the milestone column, you’ll jump into the Kanban Board for that milestone.
+While the Iteration Planner is meant to give you a broad overview of priorities and direction for your project, the Kanban Board lets you get into the nitty gritty of planning a sprint.
+By clicking on the Kanban icon for any milestone, you’ll jump into the Kanban Board for that milestone.